Radhika Madlani Parliamentary Affairs Officer, Industry and Parliament Trust

 EuroSim: Learning Negotiation through Simulation GamesThe International Relations of East AsiaReligion and Politics in Contemporary EuropePolitical CommunicationThe American PresidencyNationalism & Political PowerPolitical Parties and Party SystemsConflict and Politics in Contemporary BalkansContemporary ConflictDiplomacy and Soft PowerThe Far Right in EuropeThe Politics of Climate ChangeUnderstanding Foreign PolicyNortheast Asia: From Conflict to CooperationGender and PoliticsInterest groups and lobbyingRegions and Regionalism in EuropeContemporary Political TheoryPolitical Leaders: Case Studies and Comparative PerspectivesIntellectuals and Politics Power and Parliamentary Decision-MakingEthics and International Politics

 You will be involved in: lectures, tutorials, seminars, e-seminars, small-group work, project work and independent study.
+There are also opportunities for group and collaborative work.
 Students undertake a major piece of independent research in final year.

 You will be allocated a Personal Tutor when you join us and you will be encouraged to make regular contact with them throughout your studies.
 Personal Tutors are there to help discuss academic and, in some cases, personal issues.
 Personal Tutors can also often offer support by writing references for placement/graduate employment and academic research.